Wilfred Ndidi: International career

 Ndidi was part of the Nigerian youth setup during his time at Nathaniel Boys of Lagos.
 While playing the African U-17 Championship with Nigeria, he was excluded along with two other players from the competition as a precaution, following an MRI age test that suggested he was slightly above the threshold.
 Notwithstanding, he joined up with his teammates in the U-20 team the following year, forming the bedrock of the midfield.
-He was called up to the senior Nigeria national football team on 8 October 2015, making his debut in the friendly game against DR Congo, and playing again a few days later in the 3–0 win against Cameroon, when he replaced John Obi Mikel in the 63rd minute.
+He was called up to the senior Nigerian national team on 8 October 2015, making his debut in the friendly game against DR Congo, and playing again a few days later in the 3–0 win against Cameroon, when he replaced John Obi Mikel in the 63rd minute.
 He was selected by Nigeria for their 35-man provisional squad for the 2016 Summer Olympics.

 In May 2018, he was named in Nigeria's preliminary 30-man squad for the 2018 FIFA World Cup in Russia.
 He was included in the African Cup of Nations 2019 squad and played in Nigeria's first match against Burundi.
 On 25 December 2021, Ndidi was selected in Nigeria's 2021 Africa Cup of Nations 28-man squad by Nigeria's caretaker coach Austin Eguavoen.
 On 22 January 2022, after the Africa Cup of Nations, Cameroon 2021 group stage, Confédération Africaine de Football (CAF) shortlisted Ndidi in the group stage's best team as a substitute alongside Mohamed Salah and Sadio Mané.

 On 29 December 2023, Ndidi was named in the Nigerian squad for the 2023 Africa Cup of Nations in Ivory Coast.
 However, he sustained an injury in early January 2024 and was replaced by Alhassan Yusuf.
+In December 2025, Ndidi was appointed captain of the national team ahead of the 2025 Africa Cup of Nations.

 Personal life

 In May 2019, Ndidi married his longtime girlfriend Dinma Fortune in Abuja.

 In 2019, Ndidi started studying for a degree in Business and Management at De Montfort University.

+On 27 January 2026, Ndidi's father was killed in a car crash just over a week after he helped the Super Eagles to third place at the 2025 Africa Cup of Nations.